Lockheed C-5 Galaxy

-The Lockheed C-5 Galaxy is a large military transport aircraft designed and built by Lockheed, and now maintained and upgraded by its successor, Lockheed Martin.
+The Lockheed C-5 Galaxy is a large four-engine military transport aircraft designed and built by Lockheed Corporation, and now maintained and upgraded by its successor, Lockheed Martin.
 It provides the United States Air Force (USAF) with a heavy intercontinental-range strategic airlift capability, one that can carry outsized and oversized loads, including all air-certifiable cargo.
 The Galaxy has many similarities to the smaller Lockheed C-141 Starlifter and the later Boeing C-17 Globemaster III.
 The C-5 is among the largest military aircraft in the world.
 All 52 in-service aircraft have been upgraded to the C-5M Super Galaxy with new engines and modernized avionics designed to extend its service life to 2040 and beyond.

 The C-5 Galaxy's development was complicated, including significant cost overruns, and Lockheed suffered significant financial difficulties.
-Shortly after entering service, cracks in the wings of many aircraft were discovered and the C-5 fleet was initially restricted in capability until corrective work was completed.
+Shortly after entering service, cracks in the wings of many aircraft were discovered and the C-5 fleet's use was restricted until corrective work was completed.

-The USAF has operated the C-5 since 1969.
+The USAF has been operating the C-5 since 1969.
 In that time, the airlifter supported US military operations in all major conflicts including Vietnam, Iraq, Yugoslavia, and Afghanistan, as well as allied support, such as Israel during the Yom Kippur War and operations in the Gulf War.
 The Galaxy has also distributed humanitarian aid, provided disaster relief, and supported the US space program.